-- Because of this, we rarely override UIViewController's designated initializer in iOS 5. - Another option is awakeFromNib, but we rarely do that either. - If you cannot define your views in a storyboard or a nib file, override the loadView method to manually instantiate a view hierarchy and assign it to the view property. - There are better methods to initialize in: viewDidLoad, viewWillAppear:, viewDidAppear:.
+- Creation - This is done mostly either via a segue or storyboard's: instantiateViewController(withIdentifer:) - Because of this, we rarely have to override UIViewController's designated initializer in iOS. - Another option is awakeFromNib, but we rarely do that either. - If you cannot define your views in a storyboard or a nib file, override the loadView method to manually instantiate a view hierarchy and assign it to the view property. - There are better methods to initialize in: viewDidLoad, viewWillAppear, viewDidAppear.

-- After instantiation and outlet-setting, viewDidLoad is called: - (void)viewDidLoad; - This method is called regardless of whether the view hierarchy was loaded from a nib file or created programmatically in the loadView method. - This is an exceptionally good place to put a lot of setup code. - But be careful because the geometry of your view (its bounds) is not set yet! - If you need to initialize something based on the geometry of the view, use the next method.
+- After instantiation and outlet-setting, viewDidLoad is called: func viewDidLoad() - This method is called regardless of whether the view hierarchy was loaded from a nib file or created programmatically in the loadView method. - This is an exceptionally good place to put a lot of setup code. - But be careful because the geometry of your view (its bounds) is not set yet! - If you need to initialize something based on the geometry of the view, use the next method.

-- Just before the view appears on screen, you get notified: - (void)viewWillAppear:(BOOL)animated; - When this is called, your bounds has been set (via your frame by your superview). - Your view will probably only get "loaded" once, but it might appear and disappear a lot.
+- Just before the view appears on screen, you get notified: func viewWillAppear( animated: Bool) - When this is called, your bounds has been set (via your frame by your superview). - Your view will probably only get "loaded" once, but it might appear and disappear a lot.
 So don't put something in this method that really wants to be in viewDidLoad. - Otherwise, you might be doing something over and over unnecessarily. - Use this to optimize performance by waiting until this method (i.e. just before view appears) to kick off an expensive operation (might have to put up a spinning "loading" icon though). - This method is for geometry-related initialization and lazy execution for performance.

-- And you get notified when you will disappear off screen too.
-This is where you put "remember what's going on" and cleanup code. - (void)viewWillDisappear:(BOOL)animated
+And you get notified when you will disappear off screen too.
+This is where you put "remember what's going on" and cleanup code.